Please contact us if you cannot find an answer to your query here.

 - Use the statement to explain anything unusual about your application.
 For example, if you are a mature applicant, indicate (a) what skills and qualities you have acquired since being in full-time education; (b) why you are seeking to return to education.
 If you are re-sitting A levels, make this clear.

-- Take care when using humour.
-Humour is subjective and is probably best avoided.
+- Take care when using humour as it is subjective.

 - This is your personal statement.
 It is therefore important that you do not copy or include other people's words without appropriate acknowledgement.
 To do so may have an adverse affect on the outcome of your application.
 And remember that UCAS will be screening your application and reporting its findings to the universities to which you have applied.